sujithkanna/dotindicator/status-ui-ux.md

     Blink watch unboxing - [Youtube](https://www.youtube.com/watch?v=69ioo_XSD_k)

 2. SmileyRating - It might look like a simple library, but the fluid, smooth animations and responsiveness made it one of the best components.
-It got selected as the second best widget of the month by a [ourcodeworld](https://ourcodeworld.com/articles/read/943/top-10-best-android-rating-bar-widgets).
+It got selected as the second best widget of the month by a [ourcodeworld blog](https://ourcodeworld.com/articles/read/943/top-10-best-android-rating-bar-widgets).

     Source code - [Github](https://github.com/sujithkanna/SmileyRating#demo)